Southeast

 Fishing at Gulf State Park credit: Amy Albers

 In addition to the beach access, Gulf State Park offers over 6,000 acres of outdoor recreation from fishing to kayaking and more.
-It is home to nine ecosystems, three lakes, trailing along with camping and lodging.
+It is home to nine ecosystems and three lakes, trailing along with camping and lodging.
 It is one of the top things to do outdoors in Gulf Shores.

 Beach Pavilion and Interpretive Center

-For programing in the park, visitors can check out the Interpretive Center at the Beach Pavilion.
+Visitors can check out the Interpretive Center at the Beach Pavilion for programming in the park.

-In addition the Beach Pavilion offers rentals, like paddle boats.
-There is a seasonal concession stand as well.
-Open Memoral Day through Labor Day.
+In addition, the Beach Pavilion offers rentals, like paddle boats.
+There is also a seasonal concession stand.
+It is Open from Memorial Day through Labor Day.

 Nature Center

-Visitors can learn more about the flora and flauna of the Gulf Coast region at the Nature Center with living plants and animals of the area.
-In addtion to the Nature Center, there are guided walks that explore the different ecosystems of the region.
-The Nature Center also offer animal ambassadors that offer animal encounters.
+Visitors can learn more about the flora and fauna of the Gulf Coast region at the Nature Center, which features living plants and animals from the area.
+In addition to the Nature Center, guided walks explore the different ecosystems of the region.
+The Nature Center also offers animal ambassadors who offer animal encounters.

 Located at the campground.
 Open Monday to Saturday from 9 a.m. to 4 p.m.
 Free to enter though it is $2 to park.